 The collar of the shirt is arguably the most important detail, and there’s — unfortunately — a lot of room for error.
 With so many different shirt collar styles and sizes, it’s possible to end up with one that’s not the right fit for your suit and tie, or that’s the wrong style for the occasion.
 Shirt collars can be broken down to almost infinite detail with increasingly obscure names, but a few basic styles include classic, spread and button-down.

 As the name implies, a classic or straight collar is a more traditional style — it has no buttons and it comes to a sharp but not severe downward point.
 Some might want to make a distinction between a point collar, classic collar and straight collar, but in general, these collars can be grouped together.
-Spread collars flare outward, and this is generally seen as a more modern style.
+Spread collars flare outward, which is a more statement-making option.
 Button-down collars, such as those on oxfords, are inherently more casual.

 Other styles include club collars which have rounded ends that some would associate with Peaky Blinders.
 There are also band collar shirts, which are basically button-up shirts without collars.
 Cutaway collars are more severe spread collars.